emipa606/TabSorting/README.md

 - Added Korean translation, thanks isty2e
 - Added Russian translation, thanks Reiquard

-Thanks to some performace updates and the "Move all"-feature by Taranchuk
+- Thanks to some performace updates and the "Move all"-feature by Taranchuk
+- Kitchen room role worker fix by slippycheeze

 Big thanks to https://steamcommunity.com/id/smashphil/myworkshopfiles/?appid=294100]SmashPhil for the help and coding examples when I made a better (good) version of the settings menu!
 Also thanks to https://steamcommunity.com/id/no-sry/myworkshopfiles/?appid=294100]AUTOMATIC for the well structured code for the miniature icons from the Recipe Icons mod!